Bitcoin & Satoshi Converter (CAD)

 FAQ

-Because the "right" price depends on which exchange or processor you're comparing against, and rates can differ by a percent or more between platforms at any given moment.
-Rather than guess which feed to trust, we let you paste in the exact number your invoice, processor dashboard, or exchange is showing, so the math matches your actual transaction.
+The price field auto-fills with the current bitcoin market price in USD, converted to CAD at the current exchange rate (quotes can lag the market by about 15 minutes).
+But the "right" price for reconciling a specific payment depends on which exchange or processor you're comparing against, and rates can differ by a percent or more between platforms at any given moment.
+That's why the field stays editable: paste in the exact number your invoice, processor dashboard, or exchange is showing, and the math matches your actual transaction.

 What's a satoshi and why does it matter for a small business?